molder-strides/ingrid_jansen/resources/README.md

 Latency Optimization Success doesn’t just find you.
 You have to go out and get it.
 Parallel Processing Python Testing Great things never come from comfort zones.
 Load Balancing Blockchain Success is how high you bounce when you hit bottom.
 Act as if what you do makes a difference.
 It does.
 Lambda Functions Neural Networks Database Indexing IoT Message Queue Docker Dream big and dare to fail.
 UX Optimization
 Opportunities don't happen.
 You create them.
 Frontend WebSockets Pull Request Innovation distinguishes between a leader and a follower.
 OAuth Success doesn’t just find you.
 You have to go out and get it.
 Data Pipeline Dream big and dare to fail.
+UX Optimization Microservices Cloud Serverless Load Balancing The only way to do great work is to love what you do.
+Work hard in silence, let your success be your noise.
+Artificial Intelligence JWT